mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

 Many people argue about productivity of unit tests.
 Many are happy to promote <a href="https://en.wikipedia.org/wiki/Test-driven_development">Test Driven Development</a> and only have End2End tests that the whole system or large part of the system to demonstrate their practices.
 Although you can define an End2End test to specify a feature before any code is written to ensure <b>building the right application</b>, testing only at the highest level does not enforce we <b>build the application right</b>.
 </p>
 <p>
-The original <a href="https://martinfowler.com/bliki/TestPyramid.html">Test Pyramid</a> define layers such as UI, Service, and Unit.
+The original <a href="https://martinfowler.com/bliki/TestPyramid.html">Test Pyramid</a> define layers such as <b>UI, Service, and Unit</b>.
 The modern takes on <a href="https://dzone.com/articles/the-battle-of-the-testing-triangle">Test Triangle</a> that do not mix application architecture with test artefacts.
 In this project, I have shown even at the UI layer, we can group units into modules and gluing modules together to form an application.
 If we apply the modern takes of testing triangle, we can leave feature tests at End2End level, drilling down into more focus tests at module level, and test all edge cases at the unit level to ensure every layer (even UI and not just the backends) adheres to the most rigorous engineering practices.
 </p>
 <p>
 Writing unit tests and integration tests can be time consuming and can lead up to 3x as much code covering all edge cases.
 This mean application that is adaptable to change are those that are made up of small independent units which are glue together with well defined interface, so that any change do not cascade all over the different layer of the application.